phoomin2012/phoomin2012/README.md

 ### 🌟 Experiences

+- Frontend Developer - **Refinitiv Thailand**
+  - March 2022 - Present
+  - Resposibility
+    - Contribute to Eikon project which is the cross-platform framework to host other applications to support working as a web application and desktop applications (Windows & MacOS).
+  - Skills
+    - Typescript
+    - Polymer
+    - Electron.js
 - Frontend Developer Internship — **Accenture**
+  - November 2021 - February 2023
   - Resposibility
     - Collaborate in SCB Coorperate Portal
     - Migrate internal tools from React to Next.js